lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 ![cloud.docker.com](./images/Login.png)

-When logged on, the interface shows a menu on the left (we'll go through those elements later on) and a main panel with several tabs.
+Once logged in, the interface shows a menu on the left (we'll go through those elements later on) and a main panel with several tabs.
 Each of the tab details a step to deploy an application and its full CI/CD pipeline in the cloud.

 To help in the setup, each tab also provides links towards [Docker online documentation](https://docs.docker.com).

 # Traditional mode

+From `Traditional` I mean the default, non Swarm related mode, available in Docker Cloud.

 ## Creation of the repository